HubitatCommunity/CoCoHue/README.md

 ## To Install (Hubitat Package Manager/Automatic Method)

 CoCoHue is available via <a href="https://community.hubitat.com/t/beta-hubitat-package-manager/38016">Hubitat Package Manager</a>, a community app designed to make installing and updating community apps and drivers easier.
+Search for "CoCoHue" or browse under the "Integrations" category for "Lights & Switches" or "LAN" tags.

 ## To Install (as Bundle)